AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 1. Click **[!UICONTROL Save]** to save the rule

 >[!NOTE]**DTM Migrators:** In Launch, rules are required in order to fire most marketing pixels.
-For example, in order to fire the Adobe Analytics Beacon, we must use a Rule to instruct Launch to do so.
+For example, in order to fire the Adobe Analytics beacon, you must use a rule to instruct Launch to do so.
 >
 > The Rule builder has been dramatically redesigned and rebuilt in Launch.
 > Some of the main changes are: